Hammer throw

-The hammer throw (Abbreviated as HT) is one of the four throwing events in regular outdoor track-and-field competitions, along with the discus throw, shot put and javelin.
+The hammer throw is one of the four throwing events in regular outdoor track-and-field competitions, along with the discus throw, shot put and javelin.

 The hammer used in this sport is not like any of the tools also called by that name.
 It consists of a metal ball attached by a steel wire to a grip.
 These three components are each separate and can move independently.
 Both the size and weight of the ball vary between men's and women's events.
 The men's hammer weighs 7.26 kg for college and professional meets; the women's hammer weighs 4 kg.

 History

 Tradition traces it to the Tailteann Games in Tara, Ireland, around the year 1830 BC.
 Some time later the Celtic warrior Culchulainn reputedly took a chariot axle with a wheel still attached, spun it around and hurled it a long way.
 The wheel was later replaced by a rock with a wooden handle attached.
 A sledgehammer began to be used for the sport in Scotland and England during the Middle Ages.
 In current times, the hammer has changed to the more modern 16 lb. ball attached to a wire and a handle, but the Scottish hammer throw as seen in Highland Games still feature the older style of hammer throw with the rock and the solid wood handle.

 While the men's hammer throw has been part of the Olympics since 1900, the International Association of Athletics Federations did not start ratifying women's marks until 1995.
 Women's hammer throw was first included in the Olympics at the 2000 summer games in Sydney, Australia, after having been included in the World Championships a year earlier.